AdamPippert/gudemo/README.md

 gudemo - a Grand Unified Demo environment for intelligent application and infrastructure automation

-** NOTICE: work on this repo is suspended until after March 1st due to some internal product and environment changes forthcoming

 What is this, exactly?

 This is a demo environment I built for my own personal use.
 Today, this environment relies on a platform at Red Hat available for partners and employees that carves out a VPC in AWS and deploys an OpenShift cluster automatically.
 This repo contains an Ansible collection that utilizes that pre-built environment and deploys the Ansible Automation Platform operator, an Ansible Automation Controller in the aap namespace, and an Ansible Automation Hub instance with S3 storage.
-Future work on this project will include deploying Red Hat OpenShift AI and Ansible Event Driven Automation (the EDA Controller component) as EDA becomes generally available.
+Future work on this project will include deploying Red Hat OpenShift AI and migrating the install to AAP >= v2.5 with new unified UI and terminology.

 Requirements:
 - An OpenShift cluster provisioned on AWS